ingo/ingo.github.io/_recipes/milk_bar_cornflake_marshmallow_cookies.md

 author: Jessica & Nellie
 category: Desserts
 description: Delicious cookies just like the ones served in Momofuku Milk Bar in NYC.
-  This version is even better and easier to make.
-Follow the tips and tricks to make these incredible cornflake chocolate chip cookies in your own kitchen.
 favorite: "\u2713"
 image: milk_bar_cornflake_marshmallow_cookies.jpg
 original_title: Momofuku Milk Bar Cornflake Marshmallow Cookies